Textualize/textual/docs/guide/command_palette.md

 - `discover` accepts no parameters (instead of the search value)
 - `discover` yields instances of [`DiscoveryHit`][textual.command.DiscoveryHit] (instead of instances of [`Hit`][textual.command.Hit])
-- discovery hits are sorted in ascending alphabetical order because there is no matching and no match score is generated

 Instances of [`DiscoveryHit`][textual.command.DiscoveryHit] contain information about how the hit should be displayed, an optional help string, and a callback which will be run if the user selects that command.